ShubhamSharma-Projects/EV_industry_Penetration_analysis_SQL_Tableua/README.md

 1. Analyzing  the Indian Electric Vehicle(EV) and hybrid vehicle market to understand current industry trend and growth patterns.
 2. Identifying the top-performing states and regions based on EV sales and penetration rates.
 3. Evaluating the performance of diffrent vehicle categories,including 2-Wheelers and 4-Wheelers, within the EV market
-4. Studying the EV adoption pattern on a yeaerly basis and market expansion oppurtunities
+4. Studying the EV adoption pattern on a yearly basis and market expansion oppurtunities
 5. Performing Sql Based analysis to answer key business question and extract actional insight.

 ## 🧹Data Cleaning and Preparation